 Plus, fake makeup is 100% mess-free!
 We’ve listed several great brands below that carry non-toxic fake makeup sets.

-If your child wants to use actual cosmetics, be aware that most of the makeup kits on the market contain things like synthetic fragrances, parabens, phthalates, and can also be contaminated with lead.
+If your child wants to use actual cosmetics, be aware that most of the makeup kits on the market contain things like synthetic fragrances, parabens, and phthalates.
+They can also be contaminated with lead.

 What To Look for in Non-Toxic Pretend Makeup for Children